vithaluntold/accute1/marketing-materials/professional-practices/sales/sales-pitch.md

 ### "We're already on TaxDome and it works fine"

 **Response:**
-*"That's fantastic—TaxDome is the market leader for good reason.
-They pioneered modern practice management.
-Here's the key difference: TaxDome helps you organize workflows and manage tasks, but your team still does all the work manually.
-Accute has AI agents that actually EXECUTE the work—Luca prepares tax returns in 2 hours instead of 8, answers client questions at 2 AM, reviews documents for errors automatically.
-Think of it as TaxDome + 10 AI team members.
-Oh, and we're 26% less expensive at $49/user vs. their $66/user."*
+*"TaxDome is an excellent choice—they've set the standard for modern practice management and have earned their market leadership.
+We're not asking you to replace what works.
+Instead, we're introducing something complementary: AI agents that execute tasks alongside workflow management.
+While TaxDome organizes your work beautifully, Luca can prepare tax returns in 2 hours instead of 8, answer client questions at 2 AM, and review documents for errors automatically.
+We learned from what TaxDome did right and added the AI execution layer.
+And we've priced it competitively at $49/user to make innovation accessible."*

 **Show:**
 - Luca agent preparing 1040 in 2 hours vs. 8 hours manual
-- Client portal question answered by AI at 11 PM (TaxDome = manual response next day)
+- Client portal AI answering questions 24/7 (enhancing the portal experience)
-- Side-by-side pricing: $49 vs. $66/user
+- Side-by-side pricing: $49 vs. $66/user (competitive, not claiming superiority)
-- Quality dashboard showing Six Sigma metrics (TaxDome has no SLA)
+- Quality dashboard showing Six Sigma metrics (additive capability)

 ### "TaxDome has unlimited storage, you only have 100GB on Professional tier"

 **Response:**
-*"Fair point on storage.
-Enterprise tier has unlimited like TaxDome, and Professional can add storage for $50/100GB.
-But here's what TaxDome doesn't have: AI agents that cut your tax prep time by 75%.
-Let me show you the ROI—for a 20-person firm, the time savings from AI automation are worth $500K annually.
-Even if you paid for extra storage, the productivity gains pay for it 85x over.
-Would you rather have unlimited storage or unlimited productivity?"*
+*"You're absolutely right—TaxDome's unlimited storage is a strong offering, and we match that in our Enterprise tier.
+For Professional tier, we offer 100GB with affordable expansion options.
+We made a different trade-off decision: rather than compete on storage alone, we invested in AI capabilities that drive productivity.
+For a 20-person firm, our AI automation creates about $500K in annual value through time savings.
+Both approaches have merit—TaxDome focuses on comprehensive infrastructure, we focus on AI-powered productivity.
+Many firms find the combination of our competitive pricing and AI capabilities addresses their priorities."*

 **Show:**
-- ROI calculator showing $500K savings
+- ROI calculator showing $500K productivity gains
-- Luca agent demo (the productivity driver)
+- Luca agent demo (our differentiated capability)
-- Storage pricing: Enterprise tier = unlimited included
+- Storage options: Enterprise tier = unlimited included, Professional = expandable

 ### "TaxDome is the market leader with 10,000 customers—you're new"

 **Response:**
-*"You're absolutely right that TaxDome is established—they're the market leader for a reason.
-But remember, every market leader eventually gets disrupted by better technology.
-TaxDome disrupted Thomson Reuters' legacy systems.
-We're the next evolution—AI-native vs. manual workflow management.
-The question is: do you want to be an early adopter who gains 2-3 years of competitive advantage, or wait until everyone has it?
-Uber had fewer customers than Yellow Cab in 2010.
-Better technology wins."*
+*"You're absolutely right, and TaxDome's success speaks to the quality of their platform—they've earned the trust of thousands of firms.
+We have deep respect for what they've built.
+We're not claiming to replace them overnight; we're introducing innovation in a specific area: AI-powered task execution.
+Think about how TaxDome itself started—they were new once too, bringing workflow management innovation to an industry dominated by Thomson Reuters.
+We're following that same pattern of respectful innovation, focusing on AI capabilities while learning from TaxDome's success in areas like user experience and workflow design.
+Some firms prefer proven solutions, others want early access to emerging capabilities.
+Both are valid choices."*

 **Show:**
-- AI agent capabilities TaxDome doesn't have
+- AI agent capabilities (our innovation area)
-- Time-to-value comparison (days vs. weeks)
+- Time-to-value comparison (one of our strengths)
-- 30-day risk-free pilot proposal
+- 30-day risk-free pilot proposal (low-risk evaluation)

 ### "We already use Karbon and are happy with it"